Jenny Munro

 Jenny Munro (née Coe) is an Australian Wiradjuri elder and a prominent activist for the rights of Indigenous Australians.
-She has been at the forefront of the fight for Aboriginal housing at The Block in Sydney, and started the Redfern Aboriginal Tent Embassy.
-She is the sister of activists Isabel Coe and Paul Coe.
+She has been at the forefront of the fight for Aboriginal housing at The Block in Sydney and started the Redfern Aboriginal Tent Embassy.
+She is the sister of activists Isabell Coe and Paul Coe.

 She is an active member of the Waterloo Public Housing Action Group.

 Early life

 Munro was born to parents Les and Agnes Coe, who were Aboriginal land rights activists.
-She is the younger sister of activists Isabel Coe and brother Paul Coe, and had another sister and brother.
+She is the younger sister of activist Isabell Coe and her brother Paul Coe, and had another sister and brother.

 She grew up on Erambie Mission, near the town of Cowra, New South Wales.
 In 1972, Munro's parents took her to the Aboriginal Tent Embassy in Canberra, where they joined the protest by sleeping in tents.
 At the age of 17, she moved to the inner-Sydney suburb of Redfern.
 In 1972 in Sydney, she met her husband, Lyall Munro Jnr, and they both became founding members of the Aboriginal Housing Company (AHC).
 Together, she and Lyall moved to an AHC-run house in the Sydney suburb of Marrickville, where they raised two children.
 She successfully completed an arts / law degree at the University of New South Wales.

 In 1978, Munro began work as a trainee bookkeeper at the Aboriginal Children's Services in Sydney, eventually becoming Administrator of the organisation.
 She was elected chairperson of the Secretariat of National Aboriginal and Islander Child Care (SNAICC), and was involved in campaigns to convince the New South Wales government to change its approach to Aboriginal issues.
 In the 1998 Australian federal election, she stood as an independent in the electoral Division of Sydney.